Portsmouth Corporation Tramways

 Owner Portsmouth Corporation

-Took over 1st January 1901 (Portsmouth Street Tramways [horse], excepting the lines of the former Gosport Street Tramways Company)
+Took over 1st January 1901 (Portsmouth Street Tramways [horse] and Borough of Portsmouth, Kingston, Fratton and Southsea Tramways [horse], both subsidiaries of the Provincial Tramways Company)

 Operator Portsmouth Corporation